Aubrey Willis Williams: Political career

+Williams' work led to his appointment by President Franklin D. Roosevelt to Assistant Federal Relief Administrator, the second highest ranking U.S. relief official.
 In this role, Williams reported to Harry Hopkins, one of President Roosevelt's closest advisers, and one of the architects of the New Deal.
 Hopkins directed the many relief programs of the Works Progress Administration (WPA), which he built into the largest employer in the country.
 In World War II he was Roosevelt's chief diplomatic advisor and troubleshooter, and was a key policy maker in the $50 billion Lend Lease program that sent aid to the allies.

 During the mid-1930s, the New Deal had already accomplished much good for the vast number of unemployed, for farmers, for Artists and Writers, for Homeowners, Bank Depositors and Investors.
 By the spring of 1935 though, 20 percent of the nation’s twenty-two million youngsters remained out of school and either on relief or wandering the country looking for work.
 In 1937, the President stated: "I have determined, that we shall do something for the nation's unemployed Youth...."
 Beneficiaries would be all male and female youths aged 16 to 25 not regularly attending school.